Praqma/helmsman/docs/desired_state_specification.md

 - **bearerTokenPath**: optional.
 If bearer token is used, you can specify a custom location (URL, cloud bucket, local file path) for the token file.
 - **storageBackend** : by default Helm v3 stores release information in secrets, using secrets for storage is recommended for security.
 - **slackWebhook** : a [Slack](http://slack.com) Webhook URL to receive Helmsman notifications.
 This can be passed directly or in an environment variable.
+- **msTeamsWebhook** : a [Microsoft Teams](https://www.microsoft.com/pl-pl/microsoft-teams/group-chat-software) Webhook URL to receive Helmsman notifications.
+This can be passed directly or in an environment variable.
 - **reverseDelete** : if set to `true` it will reverse the priority order whilst deleting.
 - **eyamlEnabled** : if set to `true' it will use [hiera-eyaml](https://github.com/voxpupuli/hiera-eyaml) to decrypt secret files instead of using default helm-secrets based on sops
 - **eyamlPrivateKeyPath** : if set with path to the eyaml private key file, it will use it instead of looking for default one in ./keys directory relative to where Helmsman were run.
 It needs to be defined in conjunction with eyamlPublicKeyPath.